-But Viazul is not the only transportation mean you may use to explore the whole country.
-Outside any bus terminal you will find private taxis, commonly referred to as máquinas or almendrones.
+But Viazul is not the only transportation means you may use to explore the whole country.
+Outside any bus terminal, you will find private taxis, commonly referred to as máquinas or almendrones.
 If you take one of these is very likely that you will have to travel with more people inside the car, but, on the bright side, you won’t have to book in advance.
-You may also hire any of these taxis for long journeys that starts at 30 CUC.
+You may also hire any of these taxis for long journeys that start at 30 CUC.

 An even more expensive option is booking a flight in Cubana de Aviación, yet reservations must be done long before departure.
-At this point you are no longer travelling on a budget or having a cheap vacation to Cuba anymore.
+At this point, you are no longer traveling on a budget or having a cheap vacation to Cuba anymore.

 The price for a night in a casa particular range from 25 to 35 CUC per room, not including meals.
 However, if you look further in travel forums you can find some hostales that offer a room for 10-15 CUC per night.
 In any case, negotiating with the owners is something you may always do.
 Another way to reduce costs is by sharing the room with a fellow traveler.

 When planning a cheap vacation to Cuba, the least of your concerns should be where to eat.
-Don’t spend money in luxury hotels or big state restaurants.
+Don’t spend money on luxury hotels or big state restaurants.

 (TIP: Saving money in Cuban food shouldn’t be your only concern.
 Enjoying the Cuban food may be a delicious experience, but you must follow proven tips to eating in Cuba and stay healthy)

 A cheap vacation to Cuba does not have to exclude drinks and parties by default.
 There are plenty of affordable options to enjoy your trip to Cuba with the energy that comes from mojitos, daiquiris and salsa music.